 - A. Agricultural Economics and Economics - 1.
 Key Points from Review Committee: Following the decision in September to not further pursue the reorganization, I informed the 2-13 committee chair that it would not need to prepare a report. - 2.
 Provost's Recommendation: I recommend that the consolidation of Ag Econ and Economics into a single department in the College of Business should not be pursued at this time.
-Rather, Ag Econ and Economics would continue as per the current structure.
-While there was considerable support for the proposed consolidation among many UW faculty, a well-organized propaganda campaign successfully created confusion and misunderstanding among a broad range of external stakeholders.
-It became obvious that the benefits of a consolidation would be more than offset by the angst it would create.
+It became obvious that the benefits of consolidation would be more than offset by the angst it would create.
 Although UW will not pursue the consolidation at this time, it has asked the 2-13 committee chair to continue engaging with the committee with the goal of offering recommendations on how the two programs can improve collaborations, synergisms, and productivity.